Shared-Milk/shared-milk-ui/README.md

 - CircleCI
 - Heroku

-## Testing <a name="testing"></a>
+## Testing

 Cypress was used for E2E and integration testing.
+To test the application:
+ 1. Run `npm start`
-To test the application: run `npm run cypress` and you will have a window open that gives you the ability to click on each test and see whether they pass.
-Make sure you've run `npm start` in a separate terminal tab before you begin the testing.
+ 2. In a seperate terminal tab run `npm run cypress` and you will have a window open that gives you the ability to click on each test and see whether they pass.

-## Project Challanges <a name="projectChallanges"></a>
+## Project Challenges

 - This was our team's first time working with the following technologies and concepts, which naturally came with a learning curve as we implemented them into our project: